Russia's personal bankruptcies double in 1H21 as moratorium runs out

 The sharp increase in the number of personal bankruptcies in the Ministry of Economic Development is explained by the “low start trap”.
 The institution of bankruptcy is gradually becoming "a more popular legal mechanism for freeing citizens from bad debts," explained Deputy Minister of Economic Development Ilya Torosov.

 Nevertheless, real incomes have been falling for at least six years, putting Russians under increasing pressure.
-At the same time the level of credit has been rising to the point where the Central Bank of Russia (CBR) is becoming concerned about the emergence of a consumer credit bubble.
+At the same time, the level of credit has been rising to the point where the Central Bank of Russia (CBR) is becoming concerned about the emergence of a consumer credit bubble.

 Real disposable incomes dropped 3.6% during 2020, as the pandemic saw a temporary jump in unemployment and wage cuts for millions across the economy.
 And real disposable income decreased by 3.6% in the first quarter of 2021 compared to the same period of 2020.